u-boot/u-boot/tools/buildman/buildman.rst

    This tells buildman to use a compiler wrapper in front of CROSS_COMPILE.
 In this example, ccache.
 It doesn't affect the toolchain scan.
-The wrapper is added when CROSS_COMPILE environtal variable is set.
-The name in this section is ignored.
-If more than one line is provided, only the last one is taken.
+The wrapper is added when the CROSS_COMPILE environment variable is set.
+The tag name in this section is not important.
+If more than one line is provided, only the last one is used.

 #.
 Make sure you have the required Python pre-requisites